lceragioli/SELinuxIFCIL/README.md

 ### Overview

-SELinuxIFCIL is a SELinux configuration language that extends CIL with information flow requirements.
+SELinux IFCIL is a SELinux configuration language that extends CIL with information flow requirements.
+IFCIL configurations are legal CIL configurations and can be compiled using the standard SELinux CIL compiler.
-It comes with a pair of tools for verifying that the information flow requirements are met by the configuration.
+Moreover, IFCIL comes with a pair of tools for verifying that the information flow requirements are met by the configuration.

 - IFCILtoNuSMV : translates a IFCIL configuration into a IFCIL-NuSMV configuration file
 - IFCILverif : uses NuSMV to verify the requirements of a IFCIL-NuSMV configuration file